Arrow BOOK

 What is a Sphenopalatine Ganglion Block?

-The goal is to calm the nerve cluster and reduce pain signals.
-The procedure is typically quick, well tolerated and does not require sedation.
-In selected cases, repeated blocks or additional treatments may be considered depending on the response.
+The goal is to calm the nerve cluster and reduce abnormal pain signalling.
+The procedure is usually quick, well tolerated, and typically does not require sedation.
+In some cases, repeated sphenopalatine ganglion block treatments or additional therapies may be recommended depending on the patient’s response.

 What to expect during the procedure

-- Your consultant reviews the plan and answers any final questions.
+1. Your consultant reviews the treatment plan and answers any final questions.

-- The inside of your nose is gently cleaned.
+3. The inside of the nose is gently cleaned.

-- The medication is delivered to the SPG area and left in place briefly to take effect.
+5. The medication is delivered to the sphenopalatine ganglion area and left in place briefly.

 After the procedure